-Have you ever been confused about the difference between a credit and debit card?
+Have you ever been confused about the difference between a credit and a debit card?
 It’s easy to see why.
 Debit cards and credit cards are accepted at many of the same places.
-They also both offer convenience and eliminate the need to carry cash.
+They both offer convenience and eliminate the need to carry cash.
 They even look similar.

 What Is a Debit Card?

 Debit cards offer the convenience of a credit card but work differently.
 Debit cards draw money directly from your checking account when you make the purchase.
 They do this by placing a hold on the amount of the purchase.
 Then the merchant sends in the transaction to their bank, and it is transferred to the merchant's account.
 It can take a few days for this to happen, and the hold may drop off before the transaction goes through.

 It’s important to keep a running balance of your checking account to make sure you don't accidentally overdraw your account.
 You can opt in with your bank to have overdrafts paid, but the charge will be rejected otherwise.